Try It Yourself

 Goal & Requirements

-• Applying the concept of requests & responses, body & messages in a real world example
+- Apply the concept of requests & responses, body & messages in a real-world example.

-• Using the Flow Designer to create, build and install flows
+- Use the Flow Designer to create, build, and install flows

 Requirements